 "I don't know," I said and loved, as I always did, saying it.

 She sighed dramatically.
 "And poor, pitiful me, stuck in Shah-yan forever."
-She said it with a fake country-western twang that made us allies against the town.
+She said it with a fake country-western twang making us allies against the town.

 "A fate worse than death," I joked but right away I regretted it.
 It sounded like a condemnation.